Christmas Eve and Other Stories: Plot summary

 On Christmas Eve in 1995, a young man wanders into a bar and orders a whiskey.
 Soon after, he is joined by an old man who soon begins a story, telling of how God sent an angel down to Earth to find and bring him an example of kindness done in the spirit of Christmas ("An Angel Came Down").
 While flying down, he overhears church bells ringing carols ("O Come All Ye Faithful/O Holy Night"), as he flew closer, a single voice rang out in the church, later joined by a full choir ("A Star to Follow").

 With the song over, the angel continued his search, the skies now snowing as he flies over the world ("First Snow").
 Flying over the Ural Mountains, he notices a small village, where he takes upon the disguise of a human to approach the people ("The Silent Nutcracker").
 The angel asks a village peasant what Russian hearts desire for Christmas, with the peasant simply answering "peace on earth" ("A Mad Russian's Christmas").
-The angel returns to flight, thinking about the birth of Christ, and it's impact upon Christmas day ("The Prince of Peace").
+The angel returns to flight, thinking about the birth of Christ, and its impact upon Christmas Day ("The Prince of Peace").
 The angel then flies over Bosnia during the siege of Sarajevo, witnessing mass destruction and violent warfare below.
 Confused as to why individuals would kill each other, the angel flies close to a recent battlefield, where a single cello player stood alone playing a forgotten Christmas song.
 While departing, the angel realized that as long as there was music, there would always be hope ("Christmas Eve/Sarajevo 12/24").

 Flying over the countryside, the angel heard a voice begin to sing from a church below.
-The angel reached out and held the song in his hand, wondering if it was the answer he was seeking, however, he still believed there was something missing, and continued his journey into the night ("Good King Joy").
+The angel reached out and held the song in his hand, wondering if it was the answer he was seeking; however, he still believed there was something missing, and continued his journey into the night ("Good King Joy").
 The angel soon overhears a prayer to God from a man in distress.
 Listening closer, he discovers that the man's daughter is lost, and his only prayer was for her to be home for Christmas ("Ornament").